TsienJin/SC1015-Project/README.md

 ![Relabeling Primary Dataset](https://i.imgur.com/0AAc37X.png)

 ### Changing Units for Temperature
-We  converted the column of *Body temperature* in the Dataset *Human Stress Detection in and through Sleep* from <u>fahrenheit</u> to <u>celsius</u>, so that it is easier for users to understand and input their data.
+We  converted the column of *Body temperature* in the Dataset *Human Stress Detection in and through Sleep* from <u>fahrenheit</u> to <u>celsius</u>, so that it is easier for users to understand and input their data (in EDA/Human Stress Detection in and through Sleep EDA.ipynb).

 ![Converting farenheight to celsius](https://i.imgur.com/xkq3Npp.png)